Guttz/guttz.github.io/_posts/2019-08-23-hydra-ecosystem-gsoc19.md

 -----------
 ## [Phase 3] Power up and Graph it up
 As the last phase started, we had covered a considerable amount of the core goals we had and now was time to close things out with a some last additions.
-We wanted our Agent to be even more powerful and then build a GUI(Graphical User Interface) so users can easily try the Agent and easily try deployed hydrus servers with a generic interface that is built according to the API Hydra Documentation.
+We wanted our Agent to be even more powerful and then build a GUI(Graphical User Interface) so users can easily try the Agent and try deployed hydrus servers with a generic interface that is built according to the API Hydra Documentation.

 #### Goal:
 - Build a GUI for the Agent, deliver a Synchronization Mechanism between Client and Server and wrap up bug fixes and documentation.